Frequently Asked Questions

 -

-Cremains are toxic to plants when applied on the surface.
+Cremains are toxic to plants when applied on the surface due to their high alkalinity and salt content, particularly phosphate.

 -

 We bury cremains at a sufficient depth to avoid impacting plant roots.
-In addition, we add a neutralizing agent to reduce their alkalinity.
+In addition, we add natural substances that manage sodium and phosphate release.
 In this way, we strive to balance our mission of environmental stewardship with our goal to accommodate families’ wishes.

 -